-- 5 miles of historic records from 10th to 21st centuries - Nationally Outstanding Designated Archives - Unique Special Collections of books in the grade 2 listed William Salt Library - Archive storage rooms are full and we need more to continue collecting. - Some archive collections are not stored in the necessary environmental conditions - 27,000 objects relating to Staffordshire's history over the past 250 years. - 43,000 photographs - 1,800 works of fine and decorative art. - Our museum development programme provides support and advice for the County's 40+ museums. - Two replacement museum stores have given extra capacity and all storage areas provide the necessary conditions for museum collections.
+- 5 Miles of historic records from 10th to 21st centuries - Nationally Outstanding Designated Archives - Unique Special Collections of books in the grade 2\ William Salt Library - Archive storage rooms are full and we need more to continue collecting. - Some archive collections are not stored in the necessary environmental conditions - 27,000 objects relating to Staffordshire's history over the past 250 years. - 43,000 photographs - 1,800 works of fine and decorative art. - Our museum development programme provides support and advice for the County's 40+ museums. - Museum Stores are at capacity.
+Not all storage areas provide the necessary conditions for museum collections.